Can Small Language Models Handle Context-Summarized Multi-Turn Customer-Service QA? A Synthetic Data-Driven Comparative Evaluation: Methodology

-\paragraph{Initial Data Source.} We utilized the Customer Service Banking Conversation Corpus from Hugging Face's TalkMap repository as our foundational dataset \cite{talkmap2024banking}.
+We utilized the Customer Service Banking Conversation Corpus from Hugging Face's TalkMap repository as our foundational dataset \citep{talkmap2024banking} (source dataset is available at footnote \ref{fn:talkmap}).
 While this corpus contained proper conversation sequences, it consisted only of single-turn QA pairs without multi-turn dialogue structure.
 The initial dataset consisted with 301,822 unique synthetic conversations with 2,880,214 agent messages and 2,651,898 client messages, averaging 18.33 messages per conversation.